pnp/cli-microsoft365/docs/docs/cmd/aad/app/app-open.md

 # aad app open

-Gets the url of the Azure AD app registration page to be able to quickly navigate to the Azure Portal.
+Returns deep link to open the Azure portal on the Azure AD app registration management page.

 ## Usage